UK refuses to back down over controversial Bill as crunch talks begin with EU

 Less than 100 days remain until Britain’s transition period ends, by which time new trade arrangements must have already been agreed and passed into law in order to avoid a jolt to the British economy and to Ireland that could snarl up supply chains.

-Mr Sefcovic warned that there needed to be a sharp increase in pace in preparations in order for arrangements at Northern Ireland’s ports and airports to be ready.
+Mr Sefcovic warned that there needed to be a sharp increase in the pace of preparations for arrangements at Northern Ireland’s ports and airports to be ready.

 “The window of opportunity to put in place the operational measures needed for it to function is rapidly closing,” he said.